Movavi Video Editor

 Summary

-Movavi Video Editor offers a nice balance of video editing features and ease of use, making it perfect for casual users who want to create their own videos to share online or with their friends and family.
-After putting it to the test by creating my own short video, I found it quite easy to use, despite a few areas of the user interface that could be improved in future versions.
-Youtube integration made it easy to get my video online, and the entire process was remarkably problem-free (despite one issue that was actually my own fault for not being familiar enough with Youtube.)
+Movavi Video Editor offers a good balance of video editing features and ease of use, intended for casual users who want to create their own videos to share online or with their friends and family.
+After putting it to the test by creating my own short video, I found it simple to use, despite a few areas of the user interface that could be improved in future versions.
+YouTube integration made it easy to get my video online, and the entire process was remarkably problem-free (despite one error that was actually my own fault for not being familiar enough with YouTube.)

 Is Movavi Video Editor good for beginners?